Limitless (film): Production

 Limitless is based on the novel The Dark Fields by Alan Glynn.
 The film is directed by Neil Burger, and is based on a screenplay by Leslie Dixon, who had acquired the rights to the source material.
 Dixon wrote the adapted screenplay for less than her regular price in exchange for being made one of the film's producers.

 Fellow producer Scott Kroopf and she approached Burger to direct the film, at the time titled The Dark Fields.
 For Burger, who had written and directed his previous three films, the collaboration was his first foray solely as director.
 With Universal Pictures developing the project, Shia LaBeouf was announced in April 2008 to be cast as the film's star.

 The project eventually moved to development under Relativity Media and Sir Richard Branson's Virgin Produced with Universal distributing through Relativity's Rogue Pictures.
 By November 2009, Bradley Cooper replaced LaBeouf in the starring role.
-Robert De Niro was cast opposite Cooper by March 2010, and The Dark Fields began filming in Philadelphia the following May.
+Robert De Niro was cast opposite Cooper by March 2010, and The Dark Fields began filming in Philadelphia in May.
 Filming also took place in New York City.
 For a scene filmed in Puerto Vallarta, filmmakers sought a luxury car.
 Italian carmaker Maserati provided two Maserati GranTurismo coupes free in "a guerrilla-style approach" to product placement.
 By December 2010, The Dark Fields was re-titled Limitless.

 The film notably incorporates fractal zooming, jump-cutting, and out-of-body scenes to convey the effect of the wonder drug on the protagonist.
 Green screens and motion-control photography were used to produce the visual effect of characters performing an action, and then turning around to see themselves doing that action again.
 The opening scene was created with still photographs stitched together using a variety of special-effects techniques.